-For the second year in a row, we are asking the city of Des Moines to put aside any discomfort with female periods, and donate an unprecedented number of tampons and pads to benefit our local shelters and services.
-September 2016 we collected over 51,000 items for local shelters and organizations, read more about last years drive here.
+For the second year in a row, we are asking the city of Des Moines and surrounding areas to put aside any discomfort with female periods, and donate an unprecedented number of tampons and pads to benefit our local shelters and services.
+September 2016 we collected over 51,000 items for local shelters and organizations — read more about last year's drive here.

 We are determined to double our total donations from last year and plan to collect over 100,000 items this September!

 We're collect physical donations at many drop-off locations around the metro, and we also accept monetary donations.
 Read below for details!

 We've talked with each of the shelters and organizations to identify which items their clients prefer.
 The greatest need is unscented tampons with cardboard applicators in a variety of absorbency — regular, light, super, etc. We've price shopped all major retailers and learned that Target's up&up brand is the cheapest price per item (as well as great quality).

 The shelters and organizations are also in need of pads.
 We're accepting all types of absorbencies, but wings and ultra-thin pads are often preferred — no liners please!
 Once again, Target's up&up brand is the best quality product for the lowest price — but we'll accept whatever you are able to donate!